nponiros/bookmarks_manager/README.md

 ## Browser Compatibility

-The webapp was tested with newer versions of Chrome.
+The BookmarksManager was tested with newer versions of Chrome.
 Should also work in Firefox but was not explicitly tested there.

 ## Contributing